Implementation of RUFORUM C10 Commitments

 - As part of enhancing the foresight capacity in African universities, RUFORUM developed and submitted a proposal to the BRIDGIN Foundation for infrastructural development of High-Tech Centre for Data Science and Foresight studies at Makerere University, a RUFORUM member University in Uganda.

-Full Report on the Implementation of C10 Commintment assigned to RUFORUM [ Download ]
+- The summary Report on the Implementation of C10 Commintment assigned to RUFORUM [ English ]